-Distillation takes place in huge copper vessels, also called pot stills.
-Copper is used because it is extremely easy to shape, it is a metal that conducts heat very well, and as an added bonus, it chemically reacts with the spirit which helps clear out some of the impurities (sulfur and methanol for instance) in it.
+Distillation takes place in huge copper vessels, called pot stills.
+Copper is used because it is easy to shape and it conducts heat very well.
+As an added bonus, it chemically reacts with the spirit which helps clear out some of the impurities (sulfur and methanol for instance) in it.

-Traditionally, a fire was lit under the still, though nowadays it is much more common to see heating coils in the stills through which steam runs at the bottom of the still.
+Traditionally, a fire was lit under the still.
+Nowadays it is much more common to see heating coils through which steam runs at the bottom of the still.
 Yet another way is using heating pots, hollow circular metal pots, which ensures the heat covers more of the wort.

-As the alcohol evaporates, it travels upwards in the pot still, which gets more and more narrow along the neck, thus ensuring only the most volatile vapours reach the top, where it has a swan-neck leading into a lyne pipe that cools the vapor and allows it to trickle down.
+As the alcohol evaporates, it travels upwards in the pot still, which gets more and more narrow along the neck, thus ensuring only the most volatile vapors reach the top.
+The top of the still has a swan-neck leading into a lyne pipe that cools the vapor and allows it to trickle down.
 The size of the stills and the shape of the neck greatly influences the flavor and quality of the end product.

 Most Scottish distilleries use different stills for each step of the distillation.
-The first distillation will happen in the wash still, and then travel further to be distilled again in the spirit still, which typically is much smaller than the wash still.
-The purpose of the wash still is to separate the alcohol from the water, while the spirit still removes the unwanted elements.
+The first distillation will happen in the wash still.
+It will then be distilled again in the spirit still, which typically is much smaller than the wash still.
+The purpose of the wash still is to separate the alcohol from the water, while the spirit still removes unwanted elements.

-The condensed vapor leaving the wash still is known as the “low wines”, while the product of the spirit still is a combination of so-called foreshots (the very first vapours to reach the lyne pipe, and high in toxic alcohol methanol), the actual spirits, and feints (impure spirits).
+The condensed vapor leaving the wash still is known as the “low wines”, The product of the spirit still is a combination of so-called foreshots, which are the very first vapors to reach the lyne pipe, and high in toxic alcohol methanol.
+It further produces the actual spirits as well as feints (impure spirits).
 The foreshots and feints usually are saved, and distilled again in the next run.
 The spirits are what the distiller is really after (the “middle cut”), and which will be put to rest in the casks later on.

-To cool the vapors down and convert them back to liquid, many distilleries use condensers, through which cold water runs, while others use so-called worm tubs, which are usually located outside in the open air, and a copper pipe (the worm) carries the vapors.
+To cool the vapors down and convert them back to liquid, many distilleries use condensers, through which cold water runs.
+Others use so-called worm tubs.
+These are usually located outside in the open air, and a copper pipe (the worm) carries the vapors.
 Some Scottish (typically Lowland) and most of the Irish distilleries will proceed with a third distillation.

 Yet another way for the stillman to identify the middle cut is by adding water to the flow passing through the spirit safe.
 When the water ceases to be cloudly, the middle cut is passing through.